-During the rule of the Comnenes, Matsuka existed as an olbandok.
+During the rule of the Comnenes, Matsouka existed as an olbandok.
 Earlier it was a bandon of the Chaldian theme.
 Following the fall of Trebizond (1461), the Matsoukans didn't adjust easily.
-In one report, one particular Friday, Muslims were gathered at their mosques in Trebizond, and the Matsoukans entered the city armed, and at one stage took control of the centre of Trebizond.
+In one report, on one particular Friday, Muslims were gathered at their mosques in Trebizond, and the Matsoukans entered the city armed, and at one stage took control of the centre of Trebizond.

 Κάστρο μ', κάστρο μ',

 Είshες πορτάρην δίκλωπον,

 It's worth noting that from the mountain Thichis (Grk: Θήχης) in Matsouka, the Ten Thousand of Xenophon shouted ‘Thallatta Thallatta' (The Sea, The Sea!) when they saw the Euxine (Pontus) Sea.